syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) is a type of web storage mechanism provided by web browsers that allows web applications to store data locally on a user's device.
 It provides a simple key-value pair storage interface and is accessible via JavaScript.

 Syncfusion JavaScript controls utilize local storage only when persistence is enabled.

-### Memory Cache

-In the server-side application, the `Memory Cache` option is used to store the data source and engine properties in RAM, which will be used for UI operations.
-To improve performance, this limits the execution of all initial rendering code to regenerate the aggregated values during each UI operation.
-For more information please refer this [documentation](https://ej2.syncfusion.com/javascript/documentation/pivotview/server-side-pivot-engine#memory-cache).